Facebook

 License information was derived automatically

-This dataset presents data on the numbers and status of employment by occupation and gender for metropolitan areas following the Greater Capital City Statistical Area (GCCSA) regions as of November 2020.
+This dataset presents the change in employment through a projection of employment by industries for metropolitan areas following the Greater Capital City Statistical Area (GCCSA) regions projected from 2019 to May 2024.
 The boundaries for this dataset follow the 2016 edition of the Australian Statistical Geography Standard (ASGS).

 The Australian Department of Education, Skills and Employment publishes a range of labour market data on its Labour Market Information Portal.
 The data provided includes unemployment rate, employment rate, participation rate, youth unemployment rate, unemployment duration, population by age group and employment by industry and occupation.